kashifmalik9884/Student-Management-System/README.md

 - **Tech Used:-**
 - **JAVA, SPRING, SPRING BOOT**
 - These All Are Used In The BackEnd Of This Project
+- Here Is The Preview Of The Front Page Of This Project

 ![Project Preview Picture](preview.png)